FacuKopech/DevsuBank/README.md

 ## Notes
 - Ensure SQL Server is running before launching the backend.
-- Spinner, modals, and Bootstrap are implemented.
+- Spinner, modals, Bootstrap, Design Patterns and more has been implemented